Habits: Warning, You Must Avoid These 2 Bad Ways!

 The total financial costs associated with EDs were estimated to be $64.7 billion in 2018-19, which equates to $11,808 per person with an ED.

 As a final point, indulging in these bad habits will end badly.
-Solomon says they cause laziness (drowsiness) and poverty.
-Consider this prayer:
+But God gave us the help that we need, self-control!

 Are you a victim of bad habits?
 Be a wise child of God, I urge you to use self-control and avoid drinking and eating too much.
 You can avoid bad habits with the help of the Lord.
+He gave you self-control, please use it!
 I pray that you have enjoyed and will make the most of this Bible lesson.
 Blessings to you and your loved ones— Tim. ☺

 I look forward to your feedback via comment at the bottom of the page or by emailing tim@stministry.com.
 Have a fantabulous day!